yapshinn/moe-kuochuansec/pages/School Canteen Advertisement.md

 4. The attendance of the above courses and attainment of certification shall be at the vendors’ own time and expense.

 **Application Process:**<br>
-The application form can be downloaded from MOE Canteen website at: https://schadmsvc.moe.gov.sg/moescas/ A hardcopy can also be obtained from the school's General Office.<br>
+	The application form can be downloaded from MOE Canteen website at: https://schadmsvc.moe.gov.sg/moescas/ A hardcopy can also be obtained from the school's General Office.
 The following documents must be submitted to school’s General office or via kcpss@moe.edu.sg by 31 May 2023:<br>
 •	Completed application form<br>
-•	Past records/testimonials
+•	Past records/testimonials<br>
 •	Supporting documents (e.g. photocopy of NRIC and relevant certificates e.g. NEA Basic Food Hygiene Course), and;<br>
 •	List of proposed food items for sale and prices

 **Interview and Food Tasting**<br>
 Shortlisted applicants will be notified for the selection interview and they will be required to prepare food tasting for the School Canteen Selection Committee at the applicant's own expense.